 Our facility is being developed in an environmentally safe and responsible way that provides value to the community, our shareholders and our employees.
-The project will create approximately 1,000 Alberta construction jobs and 200 high-skilled permanent jobs in the Grande Prairie area and in Calgary.
+The project will create approximately 5,000 Alberta jobs and 200 high-skilled permanent jobs in the Grande Prairie area and in Calgary.
 It will promote economic development in Alberta, furthering the growth of a more robust value-added chain for Alberta’s abundant natural gas resources.

 Nauticol’s Grande Prairie location provides a competitive edge:

 ACCESS TO A BURGEONING SUPPLY OF LOW-COST NATURAL GAS

 The abundance of low-cost natural gas in North America, and its environmental advantage over coal as a feedstock, make natural gas the preferred choice in producing methanol.
 The largest market for methanol is in China, where methanol is used as feedstock for its petrochemical industry.
 Methanol from Alberta’s natural gas will displace methanol produced from coal in China.
 This may result in significant global greenhouse gas, particulate and effluent reductions.

 Nauticol’s Grande Prairie facility is situated in a prime location, in the heart of the prolific natural gas and liquid hydrocarbon formation called the Montney.
 This world-class resource covers around 130,000 square kilometers and spans about 700 kilometers from northeastern British Columbia to northwestern Alberta.
 By 2040, the Montney is projected to produce over half of Canada’s natural gas.

 *Source: CME, EMC, ICE, Dufour Energy.
 March 2018 US$/MMBTU